José Luis Fernández, Dean the Ecclesiastical School of Philosophy the University of Navarra from 1998 to 2004, has passed away

 04 | 09 | 2023

-José Luis Fernández Rodríguez, Professor Emeritus of the Schools of Philosophy and Ecclesiastical of Philosophy of the University of Navarra, died today in Pamplona at the age of 88.
-A native of Orense (1935), he was the second Dean of the Ecclesiastical School of Philosophy of the academic center, between 1998 and 2004.
+José Luis Fernández Rodríguez, Professor Emeritus the Schools Philosophy and Ecclesiastical Philosophy at the University of Navarra, passed away today in Pamplona at the age of 88.
+A native of Orense (born in 1935), he served as the second Dean the Ecclesiastical School of Philosophy university from 1998 to 2004.

-graduate in Philosophy by the Complutense University of Madrid and doctor by the School of Philosophy and Letters of the University of Navarra with award Extraordinary, he joined the academic staff of the department of History of the Philosophy at the beginning of the 70s. civil service examination Shortly after, he obtained the Chair of Metaphysics from the University of Murcia and rejoined the University of Navarra as Full Professor of History of Philosophy.
+Dgraduate in Philosophy from the Complutense University of Madrid and PhD from the School of Philosophy and Letters of the University of Navarra with Extraordinary award , he joined the faculty of the department of History of Philosophy in the early 70's.
+Shortly after, he obtained by civil service examination the Chair of Metaphysics at the University of Murcia and rejoined the University of Navarra as Full Professor of History of Philosophy .
+Shortly after, he obtained by civil service examination the Chair of Metaphysics at the University of Murcia and rejoined the University of Navarra as Full Professor of History of Philosophy.

 Director of the department of History of the Philosophy of the School of Philosophy and Letters from 1991 to 1996, was part of the committee of essay and of the committee publishing house of several philosophical journals.
 After his retirement, from 2005 to 2009, he directed the Iniciación Filosófica Collection (EUNSA).